-Clip ‘n Climb Vancouver is a family-friendly indoor climbing centre with two dozen climbing walls and other colourful cliff-like structures in Richmond.
+Clip ‘n Climb Vancouver is a family-friendly indoor climbing centre with 24 climbing walls and other colourful cliff-like structures in Richmond.

 Clip ‘n Climb Vancouver

-As they say on their website, Clip ‘n Climb Vancouver is “climbing reinvented.”
+Per its website, Clip ‘n Climb Vancouver is “climbing reinvented.”
 This describes the place perfectly – it’s not a standard climbing-wall facility at all.
-Instead, it’s a modern, colourful venue with some two dozen completely different structures where people climb independently.
+Instead, it’s a modern, colourful venue with 24 different structures where people climb independently.

-There are ropes that you clip into at the facility, so you’re safe if you fall, but the automated belay devices work on their own – nobody on the ground has to hold onto them.
+There are ropes that you clip into at the facility, so you’re safe if you fall.
+There are also automated belay devices that work on their own; nobody on the ground has to hold onto them.

 At Clip ‘n Climb there are ladders, staircases and a wide variety of climbing structures including one in the dark.
-There is also a Vertical Drop Slide you get hauled up on, and then dropped into a pile of balloons.
+There’s also a Vertical Drop Slide you get hauled up on, and then dropped into a pile of balloons.

-For those who really want a thrill, there is also a Leap of Faith element where, if you dare, you climb up high and then jump as far as you can to a soft punching-bag-like piece of apparatus that’s hanging up to between about 2 and 4 yards away and over 15 feet off the ground.
+For those who really want a thrill, there is a Leap of Faith element.
+Here you climb up high and then jump as far as you can to a soft punching-bag-like piece of apparatus.
+This apparatus hangs up to between about two and four yards away, and is over 15 feet off the ground.

-Clip ‘n Climb is a fabulous facility that’s fun, challenging and a great source of exercise for people of all ages and climbing-skill levels.
+Clip ‘n Climb is a fabulous facility that’s fun, challenging and a great place to exercise for people of all ages and climbing-skill levels.